What is Payroll?

 • Salary details

-But it’s not just mandatory deductions that need attention.
-Voluntary deductions such as pension commitments and student loan repayments vary with each employee’s circumstances.
+Other deductions such as voluntary deductions including pension commitments and student loan repayments vary with each employee’s circumstances.

 Employers also contribute to pension schemes, accounting for at least 3% towards the total minimum contribution—a vital part of the UK’s payroll legislation.